apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 very difficult to ensure new UUIDs only in case of a conflict.
 Based on the snapshot view of a session, an existing node with a conflicting UUID may not be visible until commit.

+In contrast to JR2 [expanded names][5] are not supported in System View documents for neither nodes nor properties ([OAK-9586](https://issues.apache.org/jira/browse/OAK-9586)).

 Identifiers
 -----------